OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 ## Help With OPKG

-To learn even more about using OPKG // TODO: figure this sentence out To see the OPKG usage, run:
+To learn more about OPKG and it's functionality enter the command:

 ```
 opkg -h
 ```

-`opkg` has a lot of functionality, and this tutorial will show you the most important and useful commands.